 Dear current or future patient!

-During the Coronavirus pandemic we have to introduce special preventive measures to keep everyone safe.
-This means that for visits, when in person appearance is not essential, we will provide telemedicine services.
+During the Coronavirus pandemic, despite its fluctuating nature, we have to introduce special preventive measures to keep everyone safe.
+This means that for visits, when in person appearance is not essential, we will provide telemedicine services (except to those patients who come from abroad).
 This affects the following types of visits:

 - Initial consultation (review of the previous medical history, evaluation already existing test results, setting up diagnostic/ treatment plans),

 - Evaluation of the results of the tests ordered and based on them clarification of the therapeutic plan,

 - Follow-up discussions after successful or unsuccessful treatments, during which tests required for a new treatment can be ordered and a new therapeutic plan can be discussed.

 In order to set up a telemedicine appointment please contacts us by phone (+36-1-202-2802) or email (Budapest@dunamentirek.hu).

 It is based on the result of these telephone consultations that in person visits can be set up.
 During the in person visits we will provide you with all the recommended protective equipment and will follow the recommended infection control guidelines.